Contact Info

 To get a more reliable true heading, you can use a RTK heading sensor or two separate RTK receivers connected to Hydromagic using the "RTK Heading Plugin" shipped with Hydromagic.
 Since there are two antennas mounted on your vessel, and the positions are accurate, the course can be calculated by comparing the GNSS positions reported by both antennas.
 This will result in an accurate course, even when the vessel is not moving or going slow.

 A gyro compass is based on a fast-spinning disc and the rotation of the Earth.
 It is used to find the geographical direction automatically.
-A gyroscope is an important component of a gyrocompass.
-A gyro compass will in most cases report the true heading.
+A gyroscope is an important component of a gyro compass.
+A gyro compass will, in most cases, report the true heading.
 Another advantage is that a gyro compass cannot be distorted by metals.
-Some motion sensors contain a built in gyro compass or magnetic compass.
+Some motion sensors contain a built-in gyro compass or magnetic compass.

 Magnetic Heading